-After Plag Hamincha, if one accepted to begin the fast - whether verbally or in his mind, one may no longer eat, and all the prohibitions of Tishah B'Av are applicable - the exception being that leather shoes may still be worn.
+After Plag Hamincha, if one accepted (whether verbally or in thought) to begin the fast, one may no longer eat, and all the prohibitions of Tishah B'Av apply.
+Even so, leather shoes may still be worn.

 W TISHAH B'AV EVENING